Music and noise-cancelling headphones

 Music is one of the easiest distraction techniques to use.
 As far back as 1995, a dental phobia manual mentioned that

-“With portable tape and CD players so inexpensive, we encourage many patients to bring CDs or tapes of music, books, or comedy they find engaging.
+“With portable tape and CD players so inexpensive, we encourage patients to bring CDs or tapes of music, books, or comedy they find engaging.
 Let the patient control the volume.
 That way he can use it to drown out noises.”
 1

-Nowadays we use music on our mobile phones to achieve the same effect.
+Nowadays we use music and podcasts on our mobile phones to achieve the same effect.
 And we no longer use “he” as a generic pronoun!

-Some dentists provide noise-cancelling headphones.
+Some dentists also provide noise-cancelling headphones.
 Wireless ones are becoming very popular right now (no cables to get in the way).
 Examples include Bose QuietComfort 35 (ultra-comfy) and Beats by Dr. Dre Studio (less comfy but has volume control built into earpiece so you can quickly adjust the volume).
 When using earphones, your dentist may want to thoroughly explain what they are going to do beforehand (including info about stop and coping signals), and lift up an earpiece when they want to tell you something.

 The argument against using headphones as a distraction technique